Web-Development-Environments-2021/Assignment2_205492671_308546167/README.md

  - clear forms
  - footer - the dark side of the footer.
  - game shouldn't surf into the part of the footer.
+ - double key pressed cases in setting like "ArrowUp7"